zejiangh/HARTnet-for-Image-Restoration/README.md

 1. For quantitative results, please refer to our paper for more details.
 2. You can download some of the testing results of HARTnet from [here]().

+## Reproducing other image restoration tasks
+Please checkback again for more image restoration applications, including color image denoising, JPEG image deblocing, and low-light image recovery.

+## Acknowledgement

+Our code is built on [EDSR (PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch).
+We thank the authors for sharing their codes.